polymaster3313/Polyaccess/README.md

-# PROJECT HAS BEEN DISCONTINUED

 ![Logo](https://user-images.githubusercontent.com/93959737/227761863-3b2efb48-5933-4eb1-9442-1b3855594855.png)

 <small>low-profile C2 and RAT made in python</small>

+# PROJECT HAS BEEN DISCONTINUED
+thank you for the support

 ***for educational purposes only***